Women in Iran: Resistance, reform, and women as legal actors

+Employment law and economic participation

+While Iranian law permits women to work, family law imposes restrictions.
+Article 1117 of the Civil Code allows husbands to prevent their wives from working in professions deemed harmful to family interests.
+Under the 1967 and 1975 Family Protection Laws, judicial approval was required for such prohibitions, but those protections were repealed after 1979.
+Courts today seldom rule in favor of women who contest employment restrictions imposed by their spouses.

+Following the revolution, female labor force participation declined from 12.9% in 1976 to 6.1% in 1986.
+Although there has been a gradual increase, participation rates remain low relative to educational attainment levels.

+Employment opportunities are shaped by gender norms and segregation laws.
+Women are primarily employed in education and healthcare, often due to regulations requiring female professionals in women-only spaces.
+Leadership roles in government and the judiciary remain largely inaccessible to women.

+Women are explicitly prohibited from serving as full judges.
+Although some work as legal advisors or investigative judges, they are not permitted to issue final rulings.
+This restriction is rooted in religious interpretations and codified in the 1982 Law on the Qualifications for Appointment of Judges.

+Even when women obtain employment, cultural and legal barriers persist.
+Discrimination in hiring, promotion, and legal recourse remains widespread, contributing to continued gender disparities in workplace advancement and income.

 Women and Iran's anti-government protests

 The human rights organization Amnesty International has reported that it has received reports of several cases of rape of women and men detainees in Iran's prisons.
 On January 17, 2020, Raha Bahreini, Amnesty International's special reporter on Iran, revealed a case of sexual assault on an Iranian woman who had been detained in Tehran during the protests that erupted after the downing of a Ukrainian passenger plane.

 Politics

 Women in Iran were granted the right to vote in 1963.
 They were first admitted to Iranian universities in 1937.
 Since then, several women have held high-ranking posts in the government or parliament.
 Before and after the 1979 revolution, several women were appointed ministers or ambassadors.
 Farrokhroo Parsa was the first woman to be appointed Minister of Education in 1968 and Mahnaz Afkhami was appointed Minister for Women's Affairs in 1976.

 Some, such as Tahereh Saffarzadeh, Masumeh Ebtekar, Azam Taleghani, Fatemeh Haghighatjou, Elaheh Koulaei, Fatemeh Javadi, Marzieh Dabbaq and Zahra Rahnavard came after the revolution.
 Other Iranian women, such as Goli Ameri and Farah Karimi, hold positions in Western countries.

 There are currently 17 women in parliament, of a total of 290 parliamentarians.
 This was up from nine in the previous elections.

 Currently, there are several all-female political organizations active in Iran, including: